IllusionaryOne/PhantomBotTestScripts/README.md

 Hi there!
 If you have found this you have found an area that IllusionaryOne will be placing test scripts for PhantomBot.

 ## Disclaimer
 These scripts may break PhantomBot.
 They may not work.  **Use at your own risk.**

+## PhantomBot
+The official repository for PhantomBot can be found at: https://github.com/PhantomBot/PhantomBot For more information about PhantomBot: https://phantombot.net/